 Our Board held twelve meetings and acted by written consent one time during fiscal 2001.
-During fiscal 2001, each director, except for Ms. Fuchs, attended at least 75 percent of the Board and committee meetings held while such director served as a director and committee member.
-Ms. Fuchs attended 69 percent of such meetings.
+During fiscal 2001, each director, except for Ms. Fuchs, attended at least 75 percent of the board meetings held while such director served as a director.
+Ms. Fuchs attended 67 percent of the board meetings.
+During fiscal 2001, each director attended at least 75 percent of the committee meetings held while such director served on such committee.